marko-js/marko/ROADMAP.md

 </div>
 ```

-You can easily `require`/`import` a component and interact with it using the JavaScript API:
+You can easily `require`/`import` a single file component and interact with it using the exported JavaScript API:

 ```js
 var myCounter = require('./src/components/my-counter');